zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta1/horizontalpodautoscalerlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#externalmetricsource">External<wbr>Metric<wbr>Source<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}external refers to a global metric that is not associated with any Kubernetes object.
-It allows autoscaling based on information coming from components running outside of cluster (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).{{% /md %}}</dd>
+    <dd>external refers to a global metric that is not associated with any Kubernetes object.
+It allows autoscaling based on information coming from components running outside of cluster (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).</dd>

     <dt class="property-optional"
             title="Optional">